(last updated 3-14-2017 for version 6.0.6)

 - China: Builders receive +1 charge

-- Arabia: +5% Science and +2 Great Prophet Points per turn
+- Arabia: +5% Science in cities with a Holy Site, and +2 Great Prophet Points per turn

 - Scythia: Units earn 25 HP back after a kill